schlatterbeck/pgapy/README.rst

 ``libpgapack-openmpi`` is the package that uses the Debians default preferences of an MPI library.

-Once a parallel version of PGApack is installed, you can install PGApy as follows: You set environment variables for the ``PGA_PARALLEL_VARIANT`` (one of ``mpich``, ``openmpi``, or ``lam``) and set the ``PGA_MODULE`` to ``module_from_parallel_install``.
+Once a parallel version of PGAPack_ is installed, you can install PGApy as follows: You set environment variables for the ``PGA_PARALLEL_VARIANT`` (one of ``mpich``, ``openmpi``, or ``lam``) and set the ``PGA_MODULE`` to ``module_from_parallel_install``.
 Finally you envoke the setup, e.g.::